Precision Medicine for Autoimmune Diabetes in Pivotal Phase 3

 Diamyd Medical’s B-share is traded on Nasdaq First North Growth Market under the ticker DMYD B.

-Significant events during the first quarter, September 1 – November 30, 2022
+Significant events during the third quarter March 1 – May 31, 2023

 Comments by CEO Ulf Hannelius